meltemktn/Team-Arginine-HackBio/README.md

 The internship is a 4-week long, practice-oriented virtual experience that aims to prepare life scientists with advanced bioinformatics and computational biology skills.

-Team-Arginine is a group of 3 people, coming from different disciplines:
+Team-Arginine is a group of 4 people, coming from different disciplines:

 1. Meltem Kutnu (molecular biology and genetics, microbiology)
 2. Benjamin Akande (developmental biology)
 3. Manav Vaish (biotechnology)
+4. Favour Imoniye (microbiology)